-Each applicant is permitted, should he or she choose, to submit one page of data related to or supporting the essay responses.
-The page must be limited to one $8\frac{1}{2}$ " x 11" sheet of paper (printed on one side only).
+Each applicant is required to submit a maximum of one page of data to document and support the submitted essay responses, highlighting the outcomes of your involvement in school improvement initiatives.
+The page must be limited to one 81⁄2" x 11" sheet of paper (printed on one side only).
 Fonts used in text or tables must be easy to read and no smaller than 11 points.